 Absolutely.
-Air pollution concentration can be up to 100 times worse inside than outdoors.
-The American Lung Association estimates that many people spend 90% of their time inside, making it essential for homeowners to be knowledgeable about indoor air quality (IAQ) in Jacksonville.
+Air pollution concentration can be up to 100 times greater inside than outdoors.
+The American Lung Association estimates that the majority of people spend 90% of their time inside, making it essential for homeowners to be knowledgeable about indoor air quality (IAQ) in Jacksonville.

-Many standard household products cause poor indoor air quality, including:
+Many regular household things cause poor indoor air quality, including:

 - Chemicals found in carpet, furniture, upholstery and drapes

 The secure construction of new homes also contributes greatly to inferior IAQ.
 Enhancements like weather stripping and storm doors are installed to save on utility bills.
 However, they also stop adequate ventilation by keeping indoor air in and outside air out.
 The result could be an increase of fumes within your residence.

 Inferior IAQ can be a direct or indirect source of several health issues.
 Medical experts report that up to half of all ailments are caused or aggravated by indoor air pollution.

 Chemicals within your house can lead to flu-like symptoms including headaches, nausea and respiratory sensitivity.
 It can also aggravate allergies and asthma.